Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 A day had yet to come, when Michael could successfully lie to Rebecca.

 "Well," Michael said awkwardly under the collective stares of Noah, Wilder, and Rebecca.
 "I'll just be going then."

 Michael circled around the table and started to walk off.
-Rebecca was just about to send him off, when good old Noah stuck his foot in Michael's way, and sent him crashing to the floor.
+Rebecca was just about to head him off, when good old Noah stuck his foot in Michael's way, and sent him crashing to the floor.
 In a desperate attempt to stop himself from landing flat on his face, he flung his arms around wildly to grab something to hold him up.
 All this resulted in were napkins and food being knocked over, capturing the attention of everyone in The Blurb.
 The entire restaurant burst into laughter, all except for Michael and Rebecca of course.

 "What's that?"
 Rebecca asked, once the laughter had died down.

-"This is why I don't go places with you guys."
-He groaned.
+"This is why I don't go places with you guys," he groaned.